THE EXCEL CLUB

 Advisor: Mr. Bitters

-Little Free Library’s Action Book Club combines reading and community service.
+In a twist on the traditional book club, Little Free Library’s Action Book Club combines reading and community service.
 Participants read books on timely topics, engage in lively discussions, and take part in meaningful—and fun—group service projects to benefit their communities.
+This is reading and social engagement at its best.

 Advisor: Mr. Walker